jspenc72/robinhood-observer/README.md

 ## Real World Example

 1. Monitor AAPL stocks
-2. Create a "buy" subscription that triggers a buy order anytime the price drops to or below $100symbol (Required)
+2. Create a "buy" subscription that triggers a buy order anytime the price drops to or below $100
 3. Create a "sell" subscription that triggers a sell order anytime the price jumps above $110

 ```js